Broooc/dZENcodeTest/DOCKER.md

 This is an instruction for starting this app in the docker container

-First, you need to build the docker image with that command:
+First: you need to build the docker image with that command:

-docker build . _image-name_
+docker build . -t _image-name_:v1

 After that, you need to start the docker container:

-docker run --add-host=host.docker.internal:host-gateway -d -p 5000:5000 --env-file ./.env _image-name_
+docker run --add-host=host.docker.internal:host-gateway -d -p 5000:5000 -p 443:443 --env-file ./.env _image-name_:v1

 *Note*